 the opposing scales of the urban and the interior allows architectural borders

-to recede, making more inclusive cities and fostering a sense of belonging.
+to recede, making more accessible cities and fostering a sense of belonging.

 After all, buildings and their interiors are environments, too.